 Designing more expressive selection methods remains an active area of research.
-For example, researchers have proposed methods to map mouse gestures over a time-series visualization to select perceptually salient data regions such as peaks, valleys and slopes \cite{kong:ink} or to query complex patterns of temporal variation \cite{holz:relax}.
-Initial selections can also be used as a starting point for more complex selections, as users might click a representative object and then formulate a broader selection based on the object's properties (e.g., "select all items blue like this one").
+For example, researchers have proposed methods to map mouse gestures over a time-series visualization to select perceptually salient data regions such as peaks, valleys and slopes \cite{kong:ink} (see Figure {fig-ink}) or to query complex patterns of temporal variation \cite{holz:relax}.
+Initial selections can also be used as a starting point for more complex selections, as analysts might click a representative object and then formulate a broader selection based on the object's properties (e.g., "select all items blue like this one") \cite{heer:gensel}.
 Of course, selection need not be limited to the mouse and keyboard: input modalities such as touch, gesture and speech might enable new, effective forms of selection.